What is Recyclable?

 - Paper - Cardboard (no larger than 36" in any direction), newspaper, magazines, catalogs, envelopes, junk mail, phone books, shredded paper (bagged in paper, not plastic)

-- Plastic - Bottles and tubs (six ounces or more), buckets (five gallons or less), nursery pots (four or more inches)
+- Plastic - Bottles and tubs (six ounces or more), buckets (five gallons or less), nursery pots (four or more inches).
+Remove caps and lids.